Crypto-Chemistry/walletmon/README.md

 Cosmos WalletMon is a simple script that helps send notifications whenever a wallet drops below a specified threshold balance.
 This was inspired by me always forgetting to check whether my Restake hot wallet had funds to keep auto-compounding delegate's balance.

+# Support Chains

+Chain data is obtained from the [Chain Registry](https://github.com/cosmos/chain-registry).

+Any chain that has a chain_name set in the chain's `chain.json` and asset base in the `assetlist.json` files are supported.

 # Usage

 The easiest way to run this is using docker-compose.